fkie-cad/windowsScripts/windbg/README.md

     i.e. debugger is not attached,
     most likely the IP of the Network Adapter has changed.
 Now it's called "Ethernet (Kernel Debugger)".
-If the IP is adjusted to the former value or some other correct ip in the network it should connect after a reboot.
+The IP has to be corrected to the former value or some other correct ip in the network/subnet.
+After a reboot it should connect.

 ## setUsbKd
-Set guest system up for usb kd. `BcdEdit` wrapper.
+Set guest system up for usb kd.
+`BcdEdit` wrapper.

 ### Usage
 ```bash